ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline_rework/Readme.md

     -f fetches students and submissions from moodle and saves them local and generates a respective database entry
     -v prints extended information
+    -g generating full .csv grading files for uploading at moodle -s prints short statistics for all submissions and all students -d prints full information for a/some student/s submission given if more than one submission is found the user is asked

+    -A marks a student or a list of students as "abtestat done" if the student hasn't passed all test the user will be asked
+    -R reverts marking a student or a list of students as "abtestat done" the user will also be ask whether to unset passed test cases

     --force resends emails after confirmation
     --debug sends email only to "C Programmierprojekt Team"